lose power

 Pros:

-No purchased fuel is required, only sunshine is needed.
-You can bake anything in a Sun Oven that you can bake in your conventional oven if you can get the Sun Oven up to the temperature required to bake your meal.
-I gauge my cooking using the sun from around 10:00 A.M. to 2:00 P.M. when it tends to be at its peak.
+No purchased fuel is required; only sunshine is needed.
+You can bake anything in a Sun Oven (sold out as of July 2025) that you can bake in your conventional oven, provided you can get the Sun Oven up to the required temperature to bake your meal.
+I gauge my cooking using the sun from around 10:00 A.M. to 2:00 P.M., when it tends to be at its peak.
+You may want to check eBay or Facebook Marketplace.

 Cons:

 It won’t work without adequate sunshine.
-Make sure you use glass baking pans or dark pans.
+Ensure you use glass baking pans or dark-colored pans.
 Shiny pans will reflect the heat away from the item being baked.
-It won’t fry chicken, actually, it will only bake, so don’t plan on frying anything for your meals using this device.
+It won’t fry chicken; actually, it will only bake, so don’t plan on using this device to fry anything for your meals.

 What can I cook in a Sun Oven?